datacentricdesign/lab/_posts/2019-10-07-tools-openssl.md

 twitter_text:
 introduction: In order to push data on the platform, you need to share its public key with the server.
 This public key enables the server to authenticate messages coming from your thing.
 For this we use the tool openssl.
 ---

-In order to push data on the platform, you need to share its public key with the server.
-This public key enables the server to authenticate messages coming from your thing.
-For this we use the tool openssl.

 In the terminal, type in the following command to generate a private key.
 The private key is saved saved in private.pem.